TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Index.rst

 =======

-In TYPO3, we're taking testing serious: When the core team releases a new TYPO3 version, they want to make sure it does not come with evil regressions (things that worked and stop working after update).
+In TYPO3, we're taking testing serious: When the Core Team releases a new TYPO3 version, they want to make sure it does not come with evil regressions (things that worked and stop working after update).
 This is especially true for patch level releases.
 There are various measures to ensure the system does not
 break: The patch review process is one, testing is another important part and there is more.
 With the